jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

 Project Standards
 =================
 - New functions should be added to the file most closely related to the intended purpose of the new function, in alphabetical order.
-- Running `.\Invoke-Task.ps1 -Lint` should not return any issues (this includes naming functions using Powershell "approved" verbs)
+- Running `.\Invoke-Task.ps1 -Lint` should not return any issues (this includes naming functions using PowerShell "approved" verbs)
 - Tests should have no failures when run locally
   > **Windows:** `.\Invoke-Task.ps1 -Test -Tags Local`